nss-day-cohort-75/Bug-Ranch-Gregor-j8/README.md

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.

-   > database is a object that stores the drovers and cattleType as arrays.
+   > database is an object that stores the drovers and cattleType as arrays.
 Inside those arrays are objects that have keys.
 The keys for cattleType are Id and Breed.
 For Drovers, the keys are Id, first_name, last_name and gender.

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?